 Fitness Preparation for Goechala Pass

-- Leg workouts: Squats, lunges, step-ups.
+- Leg exercises: Squats, lunges, step-ups.

 What’s Included in Trek Packages?

-If you book a package, except:
+If you buy a pack, unless:

-- Transport – from the nearest town to Yuksom.
+- Travel: – Nearest town to Yuksom.

 Some premium packages even provide luggage support.